BryanHogan/bryanhogan/src/content/blog/coco-final-dev-diary.md

 With the knowledge from the survey I can refine my idea, improve the overall design and better evaluate how important certain features are.

 ### How To Make An App
 Relevant for making an app are also the tools to make an app 🤯.
 Since I already felt comfortable with web-development I was mostly choosing between React Native with Expo or Capacitor with Ionic.
 After some back and forth I decided to stick with React Native.
-Other than reading [posts](https://capgo.app/blog/comparing-react-native-vs-capacitor/) and watching [videos](https://youtu.be/-tTVYqyNZas) on the two framework I found this [HackerNews discussion](https://news.ycombinator.com/item?id=38500146) useful to aid my decision.
+Other than reading [posts](https://capgo.app/blog/comparing-react-native-vs-capacitor/) and watching [videos](https://youtu.be/-tTVYqyNZas) on the two frameworks I found this [HackerNews discussion](https://news.ycombinator.com/item?id=38500146) useful to aid my decision.

 For React Native there are more resources, the community is stronger and it also just feels like the more stable and safe option.